-(3) Basis of Consolidation

-A. Preparation principle of consolidated financial statements

-The entities for which consolidated financial statements are prepared include the Company and entities controlled by the Company (i.e., subsidiaries).
+- (3) Basis of Consolidation - A. Preparation principle of consolidated financial statements and entities controlled by the Company (i.e., subsidiaries).
 The Company controls an investee when it is exposed to or has rights to variable compensation from its participation in the investee and can affect such compensation through its power over the investee.